Classes of Preradicals Induced by Relative Injectivity: Preliminaries

-A class of modules is called hereditary if it is closed under submodules.
-A preradical $\sigma$ is called hereditary if it is idempotent and $\mathbb{T}_\sigma$ is hereditary.
+A class of modules is called hereditary if it is closed under submodules, a preradical $\sigma$ is called hereditary if it is idempotent and ${\mathbb{T}}_{\sigma}$ is hereditary.
 A preradical is hereditary if and only if it is left exact.
-The class of all left exact preradicals over $R$-Mod will be denoted by $R$-lep.
-This class is closed under infimum, so for any preradical $\sigma$ there is the least left exact preradical $\widetilde{\sigma}$ above $\sigma$.
-It is usually denoted by $\widetilde{\sigma}$.
-It is easy to describe, $\widetilde{\sigma}(M)=\sigma(E(M))\cap M$ for any left $R$-module $M$.
-A set of left ideals $\mathbb{I}$ that satifies:
+The class of all left exact preradicals over $R$-Mod will be denoted by $R$-lep, this class is closed under infimum so for any preradical $\sigma$ there is the least left exact preradical $\widetilde{\sigma}$ above $\sigma$, $\widetilde{\sigma}$ is easy to describe, $\widetilde{\sigma}(M)=\sigma(E(M))\cap M$ for any left $R$-module $M$.
+A set of left ideals ${\mathbb{I}}$ that satifies: